teracyhq/dev/docs/nodejs_dev_guide.rst

     $ gulp

-And then open the browser at http://localhost:3000 and we should see the `MEAN` web app displayed.
+And then open the browser at http://localhost:3000 and you should see the `MEAN` web app displayed.

-We can start digging `MEAN` now at: http://learn.mean.io/
+You can start digging `MEAN` now at: http://learn.mean.io/

 References